Styling a meter element with CSS and SVG

 It's pretty straightfoward.
 We're just resetting the colors and removing any borders or radii.

-Finally, we'll add our star as a repeating background image on a pseudo-element of our .rating container.
+Finally, we'll add our star as a repeating mask image on a pseudo-element of our .rating container.

 content: "";